-In addition to the individuals disclosed in Section A. Directors and Senior Management of this item, the Company has 25 employees through Medicure as at December 31, 2023.
+In addition to the individuals disclosed in Section A. Directors and Senior Management of this item, the Company has 23 employees through Medicure as at December 31, 2024.
 During the year ended December 31, 2023, the Company's total employment was consistent from the previous year.
-The Company's subsidiary, Medicure Pharma Inc. has one direct employee as at December 31, 2023, a decrease from the prior year.
-Additional, Marley Drug has 16 direct employees as at December 31, 2023, a slight increase from the prior year.
+The Company's subsidiary, Medicure Pharma Inc. has one direct employee as at December 31, 2024, also consistent from the prior year.
+Additionally, Marley Drug has 16 direct employees as at December 31, 2024, consistent from the prior year.

-E. Share Ownership
+E Share Ownership

-The following table discloses the number of shares (each share possessing identical voting rights), stock options and percent of the shares outstanding held by the directors and officers of the Company, and their respective affiliates, directly and indirectly, at December 31, 2023.
+The following table discloses the number of shares (each share possessing identical voting rights), stock options and percent of the shares outstanding held by the directors and officers of the Company, and their respective affiliates, directly and indirectly, at December 31, 2024.

 Title of Class Identity of Person or Group Amount Owned Percentage of Class

-Common shares Dr. Albert D. Friesen (1) 2,690,827(1) 25.78%
+Common shares Dr. Albert D. Friesen (1) 2,580,827(1) 24.73%

 Common shares Dr. Arnold Naimark 84,194 0.81%

 Common shares Peter Quick 73,150 0.70%

 Common shares Brent Fawkes 57,376 0.55%

 Common shares James Kinley 47,100 0.45%

 Common shares Dr. Neil Owens 6,400 0.06%

 Common shares Haaris Uddin - -

 Common shares Reuben Saba - -

-(1) Dr. Albert D. Friesen holds 721,267 shares personally or in an RRSP, a Canadian individual retirement plan.
+(1) Dr. Albert D. Friesen holds 591,267 shares personally or in an RRSP, a Canadian individual retirement plan.
 The rest of the shares are held by ADF Family Holding Corp.
 ADF Enterprises Inc., his wife Mrs. Leona M. Friesen, and CentreStone Ventures Limited Partnership Fund.
 Dr. Friesen is the General Partner of CentreStone Ventures Limited Partnership Fund.